Economic and Philosophic Manuscripts of 1844

-The Economic and Philosophic Manuscripts of 1844 (Ökonomisch-philosophische Manuskripte aus dem Jahre 1844), also referred to as the Paris Manuscripts (Pariser Manuskripte) or as the 1844 Manuscripts, are a series of notes written between April and August 1844 by Karl Marx, published posthumously in 1932.
+The Economic and Philosophic Manuscripts of 1844 (Ökonomisch-philosophische Manuskripte aus dem Jahre 1844), also known as the Paris Manuscripts (Pariser Manuskripte) or as the 1844 Manuscripts, are a series of unfinished notes written between April and August 1844 by Karl Marx.
+They were compiled and published posthumously in 1932 by the Soviet Union's Marx–Engels–Lenin Institute.
+They were first published in their original German in Berlin, and there followed a republication in the Soviet Union in 1933, also in German.

-The notebooks were compiled in their original German in the Soviet Union by researchers at Moscow's Marx–Engels–Lenin Institute, decades after Marx's death.
-They were first released in Berlin in 1932, and in 1933, there followed a republication of this work in the Soviet Union (Moscow-Leningrad), also in German.
-Their publication greatly altered the reception of Marx by situating his work within a theoretical framework that had until then been unavailable to his followers.